hexagontk/hexagon/hexagon_site/pages/gradle.md

 * fork (REQUIRED): how many times to forks a single benchmark.
 Use 0 to disable forking altogether.
 * operationsPerInvocation (REQUIRED): operations per invocation.
 * timeOnIteration (REQUIRED): time to spend at each measurement iteration.
-* warmup (REQUIRED): time to spend at each warmup iteration.
+* warmup (REQUIRED): time to spend at each warm up iteration.
 * warmupBatchSize (REQUIRED): number of benchmark method calls per operation.
-* warmupIterations (REQUIRED): number of warmup iterations to do.
+* warmupIterations (REQUIRED): number of warm up iterations to do.

 Sample benchmark code: